akats9/mvos-arm/README.md

 * RamFB GPU device support
 * MVulkan GPU-agnostic graphics API (WIP)
 * Visual console with color printing and support for UTF8 characters
+* Support for input through the UART (echo-only, backspace and newlines supported)

 ## Tools
 Nightly tools used, these versions work (work used very loosely):